ahmadelsallab/jekyllDecent/_posts/2019-06-12-Evolution of text representation in NLP.md

 The table is 2D; the first dimension is the vocabulary size.
 The 2nd dimension is the embedding vector dimensionality we want to project to (50, 100, typically 300).

-As a digression, it's better to keeps the stems in the vocabulary, and for some applications, it might be also good to keep separate entries for the suffix, prefix,..etc (in general: morphemes), instead of keeping separate entries for the different morphologies of the same word, because simply it's hard to keep all of them!
-As an example, consider the word incorrect, you better keep an entry for "in" and "correct", because you might enounter other morphemes of "correct", like "correctly", "correctness",..etc.
-This method reduces the OOV.

 If we represent the word as OHE, then dot product of the word with the LUT gives the word vector.
 In that sense, the LUT can be thought as a _weight matrix_.